nightscout/nightscout.github.io/docs/nightscout/new_user.md

 !!! note "You're getting into the core setup of your site"

     Below you'll see the minimum required configuration, you can modify the variables later in Heroku.
-You will find a more complete list here: [Setup](..\setup_variables)

 </br>